cutting-room-floor/swarm/README.md

 Notice the ClassParameter filter is a class name and a parameter on that class separated by a colon.
 At present, swarm does not check the value of a paramter or class parameter, but instead filters based on whether or not that paramter or class paramter exists at all.

-## Typical Usage

-Swarm is mostly a server-side script used as parts of bash scripts, rather than a CLI tool for devs.
-We use it for self-selecting masters and certain kinds of replication.